hightechu/hightechu-discord-bot/GETTING_STARTED.md

 ## Optional Configuration

-These are optional configuration that you can perform to customize your Discord Bot.
+These are optional configurations that you can perform to customize your Discord Bot.

 ### Prefix